farimarwat/ANR-Spy/README.md

     private var mCallback = object : ANRSpyListener {
         override fun onWait(ms: Long) {
 		//Total blocking time of main thread.
-		//Can be used for doing any action e.g. if blocked time is more than 5 seconds then restart the app to avoid raising ANR message because it will lead to down rank your app.
+		//Can be used for doing any action e.g. if blocked time is more than 5 seconds then
+		//restart the app to avoid raising ANR message because it will lead to down rank your app.
         }

         override fun onAnrStackTrace(stackstrace: Array<StackTraceElement>) {